-NOTE: Companies may use different benefit triggers for home health care coverage than for nursing home care, but most don’t.
+NOTE: Companies may use different benefit triggers for home care coverage than for nursing home care, but most don’t.
 If they do, the benefit trigger for nursing home care is usually harder to meet than the one for home care.

 Types of Benefit Triggers

-Activities of Daily LivingBeing unable to do activities of daily living, or ADLs, is the most common way insurance companies decide when you’re eligible for benefits.
-Most companies use six ADLs: bathing, continence, dressing, eating, toileting, and transferring.
-Typically, a policy pays benefits when you can’t do a certain number of the ADLs, such as two of the six or three of the six.
-The more ADLs you must be unable to do, the harder it’ll be for you to become eligible for benefits.
-The requirement for federally tax-qualified policies is being unable to do at least two of the six ADLs listed earlier as benefit triggers.
+Activities of Daily Living

+The most common way insurance companies decide when you’re eligible for benefits is that you are expected to be unable to do 2 ADLs without human assistance for 90 days.
+Most policies use six ADLs: bathing, continence, dressing, eating, toileting, and transferring.

 If the policy you’re thinking of buying pays benefits when you can’t do certain ADLs, be sure you understand what that means.
-Some policies spell out very clearly what it means to be unable to feed or bathe oneself.
-Some policies say that you must need someone to actually help you do the activities.
+Some policies say that someone must be actively engaged into helping you do the activities.
 That’s known as hands-on assistance.
-Others say you qualify if you only need someone nearby to help you if you need it (stand-by assistance).
-Requiring hands-on assistance makes it harder to qualify for benefits than requiring only stand-by assistance.
+Others say you qualify even if you only need someone nearby to help you if you need it (stand-by assistance).
 The more clearly a policy describes its requirements, the clearer you or your family will be when you need to file a claim.

-NOTE: The six activities of daily living (ADLs) have been developed through years of research.
-This research also has shown that bathing usually is the first ADL that a person can’t do.
-While most policies use all six ADLs as benefit triggers, qualifying for benefits from a policy that uses five ADLs may be harder if bathing isn’t one of the five.

 Cognitive Impairment.
-Most long-term care insurance policies also pay benefits for “cognitive impairment.”
+Another benefit trigger is “cognitive impairment.”
 Coverage of cognitive impairment is especially important if you develop Alzheimer’s disease or other dementia.
-If being unable to do ADLs is the only benefit trigger your policy uses, it may not pay benefits if you have Alzheimer’s disease but can still do most of the ADLs on your own.
-If your policy also uses a test of your cognitive ability as a benefit trigger, it’s more likely to pay benefits if you have Alzheimer’s disease.
-Most states don’t let companies limit benefits only because you have Alzheimer’s disease.

 Doctor Certification of Medical Necessity.
-Some long-term care insurance policies pay benefits only if your doctor orders or certifies that the care is medically necessary.
+Another benefit trigger is “medical necessity.”
+Some long-term care insurance policies require that your doctor order- or certify that care is medically necessary.
 However, tax-qualified policies can’t use this benefit trigger.

-Prior Hospitalization.
-In the past, long-term care insurance policies required a hospital stay of at least three days before they would pay benefits.
-Most companies no longer sell policies that require a hospital stay.

 NOTE: Medicare still requires a three-day hospital stay to be eligible for Medicare payment of skilled nursing facility benefits.
+Generally, today’s long-term care policies don’t require pre-hospitalization to be eligible for benefits.

 When Benefits Start (Elimination Period)